Rabia (2024 film)

 Rabia is a 2024 French-language film directed by Mareike Engelhardt and starring Megan Northam, Natacha Krief and Lubna Azabal.

 Premise

 A young French girl, Jessica, leaves France to Syria in 2014, with her friend Laila, on the promise of a husband among the ISIS fighters.
-However, once in Damascus, her name is changed to Rabia and she is introduced to the formidable Madame.
+However, once in Raqqa, her name is changed to Rabia and she is introduced to the formidable Madame.